Premature ejaculation

-Premature ejaculation (PE) occurs when a man expels semen (and most likely experiences orgasm) soon after beginning sexual activity, and with minimal penile stimulation.
+Premature ejaculation (PE) is a male sexual dysfunction that occurs when a male expels semen (and most likely experiences orgasm) soon after beginning sexual activity, and with minimal penile stimulation.
 It has also been called early ejaculation, rapid ejaculation, rapid climax, premature climax and (historically) ejaculatio praecox.
 There is no uniform cut-off defining "premature", but a consensus of experts at the International Society for Sexual Medicine endorsed a definition of around one minute after penetration.
 The International Classification of Diseases (ICD-10) applies a cut-off of 15 seconds from the beginning of sexual intercourse.

 Although men with premature ejaculation describe feeling that they have less control over ejaculating, it is not clear if that is true, and many or most average men also report that they wish they could last longer.
-Men's typical ejaculatory latency is approximately 4–8 minutes.
+In males, typical intravaginal ejaculation latency time is approximately 4–8 minutes.
 The opposite condition is delayed ejaculation.

 Men with PE often report emotional and relationship distress, and some avoid pursuing sexual relationships because of PE-related embarrassment.
-Compared with men, women consider PE less of a problem, but several studies show that the condition also causes female partners distress.
+Compared with males, females consider PE less of a problem, but several studies show that the condition also causes female partners distress.

 Cause

 The causes of premature ejaculation are unclear.
-Many theories have been suggested, including that PE was the result of masturbating quickly during adolescence to avoid being caught, performance anxiety, passive-aggressiveness or having too little sex; but there is little evidence to support any of these theories.
+Many theories have been suggested, including that PE was the result of masturbating quickly during adolescence to avoid being caught, performance anxiety, passive-aggressive behavior or having too little sex; but there is little evidence to support any of these theories.

 Several physiological mechanisms have been hypothesized to contribute to causing premature ejaculation, including serotonin receptors, a genetic predisposition, elevated penile sensitivity and nerve conduction atypicalities.
 Scientists have long suspected a genetic link to certain forms of premature ejaculation.
 However, studies have been inconclusive in isolating the gene responsible for lifelong PE.

 The nucleus paragigantocellularis of the brain has been identified as having involvement in ejaculatory control.
-Other researchers have noted that men who have premature ejaculation have a faster neurological response in the pelvic muscles.

 PE may be caused by prostatitis or as a medication side effect.

 PE has been classified into four subtypes - lifelong, acquired, variable and subjective PE.
 The pathophysiology of lifelong PE is mediated by a complex interplay of central and peripheral serotonergic, dopaminergic, oxytocinergic, endocrinological, genetic and epigenetic factors.
-Acquired PE may occur due to psychological problems - such as sexual performance anxiety, and psychological or relationship problems - and/or co-morbidity, including Erectile dysfunction, prostatitis and hyperthyroidism.
+Acquired PE may occur due to psychological problems - such as sexual performance anxiety, and psychological or relationship problems - and/or co-morbidity, including erectile dysfunction, prostatitis and hyperthyroidism.